 - 1. How well underlying principles and theories are demonstrated in the student's answer - 2.
-The quality of the student's argument
+The quality of the student's argument - 3.
+The appropriateness of the formatted report style

 Further details will be provided in the assignment specification.

 Due date: